vanjohnson879/frontline-cloud-doc/content/reference/plugins/gitlab_ci/index.md

 ---
 title: "Gitlab CI/CD"
-description: "Learn how to configure Gitlab CI/CD to run your simulations on Gatling Enterprise."
+description: "Learn how to configure GitLab CI/CD to run your simulations on Gatling Enterprise."
-lead: "Run your Gatling Enterprise simulations from Gatling CI."
+lead: "Run your Gatling Enterprise simulations from GitLab CI/CD."
 date: 2023-02-17T14:00:00+00:00
-lastmod: 2023-02-17T14:00:00+00:00
+lastmod: 2023-03-23T14:00:00+00:00
 weight: 23020
 ---

-We do not yet offer a dedicated Docker image for Gitlab CI/CD, but you can easily run your simulations on Gatling Enterprise from GitLab CI/CD, using either one of the supported build tools or our CI shell script.
+## The Gatling Enterprise Docker runner

+This runner, packaged as a Docker image and [published on Docker Hub](https://hub.docker.com/r/gatlingcorp/enterprise-runner), enables you to start a Gatling Enterprise simulation directly from your GitLab CI/CD pipelines.

-This will not create a new Gatling Enterprise simulation, you have to create it using the Gatling Enterprise Dashboard before, or do it using the options provided by our build tools plugins:
+This plugin doesn't create a new Gatling Enterprise simulation, you have to create it using the Gatling Enterprise Dashboard before, or do it using the options provided by our build tools plugins:
 - [Maven](https://gatling.io/docs/gatling/reference/current/extensions/maven_plugin/#working-with-gatling-enterprise-cloud)
 - [Gradle](https://gatling.io/docs/gatling/reference/current/extensions/gradle_plugin/#working-with-gatling-enterprise-cloud)
 - [SBT](https://gatling.io/docs/gatling/reference/current/extensions/sbt_plugin/#working-with-gatling-enterprise-cloud)

+Don't forget to check out [GitLab's official documentation](https://docs.gitlab.com/ee/ci/) to learn how to write CI/CD pipelines on GitLab.

+## Docker Hub coordinates

+The Action is [published on Docker Hub](https://hub.docker.com/r/gatlingcorp/enterprise-runner) with the following coordinates: `gatlingcorp/enterprise-action:1`.

+You can check out the latest releases available [from the GitHub project](https://github.com/gatling/enterprise-action/releases).
+You generally only need to specify the major version you want to use, currently `1`.

 ## Pre-requisites